 What Is Concrete Protective Coating?

-A concrete protective coating is any coating that helps to protect a concrete surface from things like general wear and tear, crumbling, moisture, storm damage, abrasion, damage from harsh chemicals and more.
-Exterior concrete surfaces are often protected by simply adding several coats of paint, if that’s all that is required.
+A concrete protective coatings are any coating that helps to protect a concrete surface from things like general wear and tear, crumbling, moisture, storm damage, abrasion, damage from harsh chemicals and more.
+Exterior concrete surfaces are often protected by simply adding several coats of paint if that’s all that is required.
 When it comes to high traffic areas such as concrete floors, often applying a coat of paint just isn’t good enough.

 Aesthetics are important, but the main reason to protect concrete surfaces, in particular the floors, is to prevent the occurrences mentioned above, but also to avoid contamination of the floor space in certain environments, such as food production.
 Another key reason is to render a floor non-slip, which is vital in commercial environments where there is the possibility of water or other moisture on the floors, making them hazardous.
 Other protective coatings protect the concrete from things like chemical spills and other corrosive substances.